robocomp/LearnBlock/learnbot_dsl/mdfiles/EN/5. Using LearnBlock with different robots/3. Thymio/README.md

 # Thymio

-To use EBO, you will need to install RoboComp (https://github.com/robocomp/robocomp).
+Using Thymio with LearnBlock requires for the installation of gobject and aseba.
+For Python3 gobject can be installed as follows:

+    sudo pip3 install PyGObject

+To install aseba, you can run the following command:

+    sudo apt-get install aseba

+Be sure that the dongle of the robot is properly attached to a USB port of your computer.
+Then run the following command on a terminal:

+    sudo asebamedulla "ser:name=Thymio-II"

-After installing RoboComp and powering on the robot, you will need to connect your computer to the wifi network of the robot (SSID: Learnbot02 ; Password: Learnbot02).
-Once the connection is established, EBO is available to run a program created using LearnBlock (see the section [Program execution](<hidepath>/EN/4.
-Program execution/README.html).
+After that you can run programs created with LearnBlock on the Thymio robot (see the section [Program execution](<hidepath>/EN/4.
+Program execution/README.html)).

 [Init^](#Init)